rcrowther/need/README.rst

                 return HttpResponseRedirect('/thanks/')
         return HttpResponseNotAllowed("HTTP method {0} not allowed on this view".format(request.method))

 Note that this code aggressivly bars alternative HTTP methods.
+Note also that the template 'search.html' is the minimum of HTML.
+You either replace it or work on the CSS.

 If you do not want to work on styling immediately, try SearchForm.
 This is a TextInputForm with template and CSS built in (like an admin form, but more general),: